Graeme-Smith/LinuxInstallPlaybook/README.md

 ### Citrix Workspace
 I downloaded the deb file for Citrix Workspace app 2108 for Linux from https://www.citrix.com/en-gb/downloads/workspace-app/linux/workspace-app-for-linux-latest.html

+WARNING: When configurung the ICAclient during installation I installed it without the app protection as this interfered with other apps such as the Heroku CLI

 For Citrix to work I needed to share the certificates used by FireFox:
 ```bash
 sudo ln -s /usr/share/ca-certificates/mozilla/* /opt/Citrix/ICAClient/keystore/cacerts